 If you haven’t had the chance to see the Pennsylvania State Capitol Building, Christmas is a wonderful time to visit!
 In the already beautiful Capitol Rotunda, you’ll find a towering tree and holiday decorations inside and out.
 It’s like our own little Rockefeller Center Christmas celebration.

-The centerpiece of Christmas at the Capitol is the 20-foot tall tree, a Douglas Fir from Lehighton, PA, donated by the Pennsylvania Christmas Tree Growers Association.
+The centerpiece of Christmas at the Capitol is the 20-foot tall Douglas Fir tree donated each year by the Pennsylvania Christmas Tree Growers Association.
 Upon entering the Capitol Rotunda, you can smell the fresh pine needles, a scent that is distinctly Christmas!
 The tree gets its sparkle from more than 800 LED light bulbs that shine brightly while conserving energy.
 Its 500 ornaments are designed by the area's senior citizens and preschool children, adding a touch of local handiwork to the display.
-On Dec.
-8, Governor Tom Wolf will host a tree lighting ceremony where he’ll officially flip the switch to Christmas, a tradition in Harrisburg.
+In early December each year, Governor Tom Wolf hosts a tree lighting ceremony, a Harrisburg tradition, where he’ll officially flip the switch to Christmas.

 Throughout the holiday season, visitors can enjoy a serenade of carolers and choirs performing on the steps behind the tree.
 The Capitol also celebrates the Jewish holiday, Hanukkah, the Festival of Lights, by lighting Harrisburg’s largest menorah.

 Take a Tour